behaghel/tobyks/README.md

 Fix issse while building
 ============
-Following build the project you need to clone https://github.com/softprops/hubcat and change the scala and scalatest version.
+For building the project you need to clone https://github.com/softprops/hubcat and change the scala and scalatest version.

 In  build.sbt change
 scalaVersion := "2.11.7"